simmi30/lnd1/docs/grpc/ruby.md

 Every time you use the Ruby gRPC you need to require the `lightning_services_pb` file.

-We assume that `lnd` runs on the default `localhost:10019`.
+We assume that `broln` runs on the default `localhost:10019`.

-We further assume you run `lnd` with `--no-macaroons`.
+We further assume you run `broln` with `--no-macaroons`.

-Note that when an IP address is used to connect to the node (e.g. 192.168.1.21 instead of localhost) you need to add `--tlsextraip=192.168.1.21` to your `lnd` configuration and re-generate the certificate (delete tls.cert and tls.key and restart lnd).
+Note that when an IP address is used to connect to the node (e.g. 192.168.1.21 instead of localhost) you need to add `--tlsextraip=192.168.1.21` to your `broln` configuration and re-generate the certificate (delete tls.cert and tls.key and restart broln).

 ```ruby
 #!/usr/bin/env ruby